socrata/dev.socrata.com/publishers/cookbooks/alliance-exchange/overview.md

 ```
 **Fix:** Provide critical elements and resend message
 ### Keyword Pattern
 In certification, critical elements have pattern matching that test the contents of the element’s string value.
 The pipeline validates the data by checking for a pattern within the string against RegEx for the expected date format.
-If that pattern is not met then you will receive an error:
+If that pattern is not met then you will receive an error
 ```
 keyword: pattern
 dataPath: .status_date